A Juvenile in Custody and Detention

 Having a Juvenile Defense Lawyer By Your Side

-If your child has been arrested for a juvenile crime, such as disorderly conduct, assault, underage alcohol consumption, a marijuana crime or an offense involving other drugs, or sexual assault, having an attorney who is familiar with juvenile court procedures is extremely valuable.
+If your child has been arrested for a juvenile crime, such as disorderly conduct, assault, underage alcohol consumption, an offense involving drugs, or sexual assault, having an attorney who is familiar with juvenile court procedures is extremely valuable.

 If you need a juvenile court defense attorney in Union County, Monmouth County, or Middlesex County, contact me, Anthony N. Palumbo, through the email form on my website or at 908-643-6801 for a free and confidential consultation.
 I’ve been representing juvenile defendants for almost four decades, and as a longstanding member of the legal community, a former prosecutor, and a current criminal defense attorney, I can help get the best results possible in your case and limit the time your child spends in juvenile detention or prevent incarceration altogether.